-We provide Swamp cooler repair services in Arizona within the cities of mesa, phoenix, glendale, apache junction, gold canyon, queen creek, chandler, gilbert, tempe, scottsdale, and Peoria.
+We provide Swamp cooler repair services in Arizona within the cities of mesa, phoenix, apache junction, gold canyon, queen creek, chandler, gilbert, tempe, and scottsdale.

 Service Call Just $59.95.